SoftwareAG/c8y-docs/content/machine-learning/welding-defect-detection-bundle/weld-defect-detection.md

   - /predictive-analytics/welding-defect-detection/
 ---

-Instructions for running welding defect detection.
+In this section, we describe the steps to create a welding defect detection model using Machine Learning Workbench and the included dataset.
+Follow the sections below to learn about the data, train a MobileNet model with transfer learning, deploy the model the model to production, and use it to detect defects in images of welds.

 ### Data description

 The data included with this project is based on this dataset available on Kaggle: [TIG Aluminium 5083]( https://www.kaggle.com/danielbacioiu/tig-aluminium-5083) (it is not necessary to download the Kaggle dataset).
-The data has the following properties:
+The project data has been changed from the Kaggle version, and has the following properties:

 - Images fall into one of two classes: 0 ("no defect") and 1 ("defect").
 The "defect" class contains an equal number of images from every type of original defect class (classes 1 through 5 in the original dataset).
 - Images are 128x128 pixels, grayscale.
-- The Data directory contains three subdirectories, each with images for class 0 and 1:
+- The data is split into three subdirectories, each with images for class 0 and 1:
 	- train: 1000 images per class (2000 total)
 	- test: 300 images per class (600 total)
 	- val: 300 images per class (600 total)